Pawa-IT-Solutions/cloud-mastery-docs/docs/index.md

-# DevOps and Security Training Plan
+# Cloud Mastery Training

-Welcome to the DevOps & Security training session!
+Welcome to the Cloud Mastery Training session!

 This guide provides a complete, step-by-step walkthrough of the hands-on labs we will be covering.
 Please follow the sections in order to ensure your environment is set up correctly for subsequent steps.